charleshugochg/ctfs/pbjar/pwn/curve/README.md

 ! oh, i can only modify a part of it

-! that would allow to jump some special location with proper alignment
+! that would allow to jump some special locations with proper alignment

 ! let's see what is interesting there